-Eastern Screech-Owls in Suburban and Urban Environments
+Eastern Screech-Owls in Urban Environments

 Objectives

-This study is part of our larger Urban Raptor Monitoring Initiative, which seeks to understand raptor habitat use and population dynamics in regions experiencing urbanization, so that these important predators can persist for generations to come!
+The Eastern Screech-Owl (EASO; Megascops asio) is the first focal species of our Urban Raptor Project, which seeks to understand raptor habitat use and population dynamics in regions experiencing urbanization and land use change.
+In rapidly growing regions, obtaining a better understanding of how land use affects species occurrence is critical so that these important predators can persist for generations to come!

 Despite ranging across eastern North America, many aspects of EASO life history is unknown, as is the case with most owls.